I breathe in.

 I breathe out.

-The sight fills me with awe.
+The pain passes and the sight fills me with awe.
 A tree-trunk rising as massive as a wall, only interrupted by the hole I was birthed from.
 Tree branches stretch to the infinite sky and wave.
 Winds of Light dance among the branches.
 They sing the most beautiful song.
-I laugh again, they hear me too.
+I laugh again.
+They hear me too.
 I spread my glimmering wings and lift to join their celebratory song.
 Together, we celebrate my survival.
 Together, we sing for my success, just as we sing for the day they stand in a body birthed from Life.
 They are my siblings, my brothers, and my sisters.
 They are all waiting to become my fellow warriors.
 They are waiting to save Life.

 And for Life, we are willing to give up the Light.